A Weekend in Sedona, Arizona: A Guide to the Perfect Itinerary

 • Sunscreen and a good hat to protect yourself from the sun

-• A great camera – Sedona is one of the most photogenic places I’ve visited!
+• A great camera or phone – Sedona is one of the most photogenic places I’ve visited!

 • Sunglasses